Facial coding

 Facial coding is the process of measuring human emotions through facial expressions.
 Emotions can be detected by computer algorithms for automatic emotion recognition that record facial expressions via webcam.
-This can be applied to better understanding of people’s reactions to visual stimuli.
+This can be applied to a better understanding of people’s reactions to visual stimuli.

 History

-In 1872.
-Charles Darwin published a book “The Expression of the Emotions in Man and Animals”.
-He compared numerous images of humans and animals in different emotional states and suggested that some basic emotions, like anger, fear and sadness, are universal and present across ethnicities, cultures and even species.
-According to Darwin facial expressions were inborn (not learned) and common to humans and animals (some human characteristics like clenching teeth in anger or tears in eyes when sad have animal origin).
+In 1872, Charles Darwin published The Expression of the Emotions in Man and Animals.
+In this book, he compared numerous images of humans and animals in different emotional states and suggested that some basic emotions, like anger, fear and sadness, are universal and present across ethnicities, cultures and even species.
+According to Darwin, facial expressions were inborn (not learned) and common to humans and animals (some human characteristics like clenching teeth in anger or tears in eyes when sad have animal origin).

-Despite the Darwin’s theory, in 1950 the prevailing belief was that facial expressions were determined by cultural background and learning process.
+Despite Darwin’s theory, in 1950 the prevailing belief was that facial expressions were determined by cultural background and learning process.
 In 1960s, Paul Ekman an American psychologist, set out to visit people from different nations (including an isolated indigenous tribe in Papua New Guinea) to study non-verbal behavior across cultures.
-His research showed that Darwin was right and that facial expressions and emotions are universal as people from diverse cultural background interpreted expressions in photos in similar way.
-Ekman’s work indicated existence of 7 basic emotions that are universally present: happiness, surprise, fear, anger, disgust, sadness and neutral.
+His research supported Darwin's findings–that facial expressions and emotions are universal–as people from diverse cultural backgrounds had similar interpretations of expressions in photos.
+Ekman’s work indicated the existence of 7 basic emotions: happiness, surprise, fear, anger, disgust, sadness, and neutral.

 In 1978 Ekman and Friesen updated Facial Action Coding System (FACS), originally developed by a Swedish anatomist Carl-Herman Hjortsjö.
 FACS is a tool for classification of all facial expressions that humans can make.
 Each component of facial movement is called an action unit (AU) and all facial expressions can be broken down to action units.
 Ekman and Friesen identified 46 different units to describe each facial movement.

 Technology

 The computer algorithm for facial coding extracts the main features of face (mouth, eyebrows etc.) and analyzes movement, shape and texture composition of these regions to identify facial action units.
-Therefore, it is possible to track tiny movements of facial muscles in individuals’ face and translate them into universal facial expressions that convey happiness, surprise, sadness, anger and others.
+Therefore, it is possible to track tiny movements of facial muscles in individuals’ faces and translate them into universal facial expressions that convey happiness, surprise, sadness, anger and others.
 An algorithm developed by EyeSee can detect the following seven emotions: happiness, surprise, puzzle, disgust, fear, sadness and neutral.